-When someone visits your website for the first time, we create what is called an Anonymous Visitor record.
-We log their IP address and sometimes their location, but for the time being we know little else about them.
-We track Anonymous Visitors over time and can see which pages they view and assign scores to them.
-However, we can also get more information on these visitors including their name and email address, and we can even recognize them as leads or contacts in your CRM.
+When we can confirm a visitor's email address, then we can even recognize them as Leads or Contacts in your CRM.
 This process is called Identifying Anonymous Visitors and there are two different ways to enact it.
 Both ultimately rely on identifying the visitor's email address and associating it to a cookie in their browser.

 Your CNAMEs and Domain records need to be set up before creating your forms for the identification process to work.
 In order to tie web visit history to a Contact or Lead via a form submission, the domain of the form and the domain of your website need to match.
 Therefore, you'd need to have your CNAME created through your hosting provider and setup in ClickDimensions.
 If a CNAME is not associated to the domain used with your form, visitors will only be able to be identified when they click on a link in one of your emails.